protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 	-   *Refresh using native hooks or polling*
 	-   *Refresh on access*

--   Optional: Install [Trace2UML](http://trace2uml.stage.tigris.org/), a Open Source MSC viewer
+-   Optional: Install [Trace2UML](http://trace2uml.stage.tigris.org/), an Open Source MSC viewer
 	-   [Windows download site](http://trace2uml.tigris.org/servlets/ProjectDocumentList?folderID=6208)
 	-   [Linux package](http://apt.astade.de/)

 #### Create template project

-After installation of eTrice in Eclipse, we can use the wizard to create the template project, which is good starting point for new ROOM applications.
+After installation of eTrice in Eclipse, we can use the wizard to create the template project, which is a good starting point for new ROOM applications.
 Select the menu *File -&gt; New -&gt; Other* (Ctrl+N) and choose *eTrice Java Template Project*.
 Name the project *TemplateModel* and press *Next*.
 On the next page select *use Eclipse JDT build* and press *Finish*.

 ![image](images/014-wizard.png)